After an exposure to sharps or body fluids

 - Where on your body the exposure was (such as skin, mucous membrane, eyes, mouth, or somewhere else)

-- Whether the patient has hepatitis, HIV, or MRSA
+- Whether the person has hepatitis, HIV, or methicillin-resistant Staphylococcus aureus (MRSA)

 Risk of Illness

-After exposure, there is a risk you may become infected with different germs.
+After exposure, there is a risk you may become infected with germs.
 These may include:

-- Hepatitis B or C virus (cause a liver infection)
+- Hepatitis B or C virus (causes liver infection)

 - HIV, the virus that causes AIDS